-BUS 603 Sales Management (3 credit hours).
-This course covers the theory and practice of selling effectively, including relationship selling, solution selling, and strategic account management.
-The course ends with economics and best practices of customer acquisition, retention, and relationship expansion.
+BUS 603 Sales Management (3 credit hours) This course covers the theory and practice of selling effectively, including relationship selling, solution selling, and strategic account management.
+The course focuses on major sales trends, sales people motivation, rewards, sales forecast and internal and external analysis of the market.
+Best practices of customer acquisition, retention, and relationship expansion are also discussed in this course